CSCfi/csc-user-guide/docs/computing/disk.md

 ## Using Scratch and ProjAppl directories

-An overview of your directories in Puhti can be displated with:
+An overview of your directories in Puhti can be displayed with:
 ```text
 csc-workspaces
 ```